SoftwareAG/c8y-docs/content/dtm/localization.md

 or:

-1. Click the actions button edit icon in each row to open the **Edit translations** dialog.
+1. Click the edit icon in each row to open the **Edit translations** dialog window.
 2. Add or edit the translation for any language.
 3. Click **Save**.